geoconcerns/geo-concerns-vagrant-base/README.md

 2. `cd geo-concerns-base`
 3. `packer build geo-concerns-base.json`

-You will now have a VirtualBox Image for the GeoConcerns environment within `output-virtualbox-iso`
+You should now have a base Vagrant Box for the GeoConcerns environment packaged to `builds/virtualbox-ubuntu1404.box`

 ## Environment

-* Ubuntu 14.04 64-bit base machine
+* Ubuntu 14.04 64-bit ISO image

 ## Thanks